duyichao/duyichao/README.md

 -->

 ### 🍻 Welcome stranger
-- 🎓: A Master student in University of Science and Technology of China (USTC) and supervised by Prof [Enhong Chen](http://staff.ustc.edu.cn/~cheneh/).
+- 🎓: A Master student at University of Science and Technology of China (USTC) and supervised by Prof [Enhong Chen](http://staff.ustc.edu.cn/~cheneh/).
 Currently, I work as a research intern at Alibaba DAMO Academy, mentored by [Zhirui Zhang](https://zrustc.github.io/) and [Boxing Chen](https://sites.google.com/site/chenboxing/Home).
 - 🎯: Interested in NLP & Data Mining.
 Recently Focusing on Speech Translation and Machine Translation tasks.

 ### 📄 Preprints